SamYCLee/Notes/network/classful-network.md

 # Classful Network

+## Caption

+This note is dedicated for the Classful Network concept.

 ## Introduction

 A classful network is a network addressing architecture used in the Internet from 1981 until the introduction of Classless Inter-Domain Routing in 1993.